JoeyHendricks/STATS-PAL/README.md

 > in percentage*** this amount change is then spread out over 100% of the data set.
 At the bottom of this animation you
 > can view the increasing Wasserstein and Kolmogorov-Smirnov Distances.

-## Ranking and scoring our distance metrics
+## Ranking our distance metrics

 From the information obtained from running our simple experiment we can determine for ourselves what we quantify as too much distance between two performance test.
-With this information we can then created a table of critical values that we can use to Rank our tests with a letter ranging from S to F based on these ranks we can start making automated decisions in a CI/CD pipeline.
+With this information we can then created a table of critical values that we can use to Rank our tests with a letter ranging from S to F (Japanese letter grading system like you used to see in old Sega video games.) based on these ranks we can start making automated decisions in a CI/CD pipeline.

 | Category  | Rank | Kolmogorov-Smirnov Distance boundary | Wasserstein Distance boundary | Possible Action |
 |-----------|------|--------------------------------------|-------------------------------|-----------------|